 Everything that we plan to do over the next decade is designed to unlock opportunity for our stakeholders, whether customers, colleagues, shareholders or communities

 Our three global businesses work together to meet customers’ needs, manage risk, and provide sustainable returns for our shareholders.

 In the second quarter of 2020, we simplified our organisational structure by combining Global Private Banking and Retail Banking and Wealth Management to form Wealth and Personal Banking.

-We continue to maintain a strong capital, funding and liquidity position with a diversified business model.
+We continue to maintain a strong capital, funding and liquidity position with a diversified business model and low earnings volatility.
 We take a conservative approach to credit risk and liquidity management.

 Our capital base supports our ability to invest in business growth, meet current and future regulatory requirements, and sustain returns for shareholders.

-Over recent years we have set ourselves targets for allocating Group capital into areas of higher growth and return, such as Asia, and we continue to meet them.
+Over recent years we have taken an active approach to allocating Group capital into areas of higher growth and return, such as Asia.

 HSBC common equity tier 1 ratio, %